Growing With Our Communities

 Within the La Luz project, First Majestic also recognizes the need to protect the cultural heritage of the Huicholes, whose sacred ceremonial routes lie within the property.
 The Company has worked with government to ensure that operations on the property will not disturb these sacred zones.

-For our continuing efforts, we are proud to have been recognized with the prestigious Socially Responsible Business Distinction Award by Centro Mexicana para la Filantropia (Mexican Center of Philanthropy) for five consecutive years (2008 - 2012).
+For our continuing efforts, we are proud to have been recognized with the prestigious Socially Responsible Business Distinction Award by Centro Mexicana para la Filantropia (Mexican Center of Philanthropy) for seven consecutive years (2008 - 2014).
 This honour from within the Mexican community recognizes excellence in corporate ethics, quality of work, community citizenship and environmental responsibility.

 We take equal pride in our proven track record of maintaining a clean and safe work environment, as illustrated by our La Parrilla Silver Mine and San Martin Silver Mine being honoured with the Clean Industry Certificate by PROFEPA, the Mexican environmental protection authority.